pguyot/emlx_to_mbox/README.md

  * Generating dovecot status headers corresponding to emlx flags (Read/Answered/Forwared/Junk/etc.)
- * When attachments could not be found in ../Attachments/, searching harder with Spotlight in ``~/Library/Mail\ Downloads/`` where Mail saves opened attachments and picking up the first attachment with a matching name.
+ * When attachments could not be found in ../Attachments/, searching harder with Spotlight in ``~/Library/Containers/com.apple.mail/Data/Library/Mail Downloads`` where Mail saves opened attachments and picking up the first attachment with a matching name.
 The script will generate a warning as it might not be the proper file.
  * Re-zipping attachments that were unzipped.

 ## Usage: